sugarcoat/sugarcoat/README.md

 Optional: `true`
 Default: `main.hbs` (provided by Sugarcoat).

-Path (relative to `template.cwd`) to the Handlebars layout that will define the layout of the site.
+Path (relative to `template.cwd`, if provided) to the Handlebars layout that will define the layout of the site.

 ### `template.partials` ###

 Type: [Standardized File Format](#standardized-file-format)
 Optional: `true`
+Default: See [templating](#templating) for a list of Sugarcoat's provided partials.

 A standardized file format of one or more directory (not file) paths (relative to `template.cwd`) to register with Handlebars.
 If any partials use a [reserved name](#reserved-partial-names), the respective partial will override the one provided by Sugarcoat.
 If you choose to include an object or an array of objects, you must include a `src` and `options`.
 If you do not choose to include options through an object, Sugarcoat will default it's glob options to `nodir: true`.